 The graduation packet contains forms that students need to complete their degrees and graduate.
 Students must request the graduation packet online at www.grad.umn.edu/students/masters.

 Forgetting about the graduation packet is the most common mistake students make.
 It can have a profound impact on when they are able to graduate.
-See Appendix G (Plan A) or Appendix H Plan B for recommended packet request dates, and keep the following in mind:
+See Appendix G (Plan A) or Appendix H (Plan B) for recommended packet request dates, and keep the following in mind:

 - 1. MS students cannot request a grad packet until the Graduate School has processed their committees. - 2.
 Only students who have requested the grad packet may participate in commencement. - 3.
-The Graduate School mails packets directly to students' homes, which may take several weeks. - 4.
-The first form in the GDP is due on the first day of the intended month of graduation. - 5.
+The first form in the GDP is due on the first day of the intended month of graduation. - 4.
 Students will not be penalized for submitting their forms early.
 If circumstances change, and they are not able to graduate in the intended month, the Graduate School will just enter the new month for graduation.
 Students will not have to submit new forms.